artsy/aprd/README.md

 APRd is used to power critical alerting workflows in Artsy's Slack organization.
 After a recent incident where APRd lost its connection to Artsy's Slack, we surfaced the following steps to re-connect the digital assets needed to get it all working:

 1. Re-enable the `/apr` slash command: https://artsy.slack.com/services/B227A48KX
-1. Re-enable the `@apr / APR Announcer` Slack bot: https://artsy.slack.com/services/70260076245
+1. Re-enable the `@apr / APR Announcer` Slack bot: https://artsy.slack.com/services/B04JQLTBUAU
 1. Re-invite the Bot in (2) to the appropriate Slack channels
-    - You can check your work by reading the Channels attribute on the Bot show page: https://artsy.slack.com/services/70260076245
+   - You can check your work by reading the Channels attribute on the Bot show page: https://artsy.slack.com/services/B04JQLTBUAU
-1. Re-generate the bot API token (via https://artsy.slack.com/services/70260076245)
+1. Re-generate the bot API token (via https://artsy.slack.com/services/B04JQLTBUAU)
 1. Run `hokusai [staging|production] env set SLACK_API_TOKEN=token-from-step-4`
 1. Run `hokusai [staging|production] refresh`
+1. If it was down for more than a few minutes, we likely need to fetch the events that were missed.
+See the playbook in [Notion](https://www.notion.so/artsy/Resolving-APRd-downtime-2e1bb0e59d9e46cc8d1fe58ff04df088) for details on how to do so.